 I love the story of Gideon: not the guy who keeps leaving his Bible in hotel rooms, but the Jewish judge who describes himself as “the least in my entire family.”
 God has called Gideon to liberate the Israelis from the cruel oppression of the Midianites.
 But to defeat the enemy of over 100,000 troops, God provides him with just 300 men.
 (Nope, I didn’t leave out any zeroes.
 That’s 100,000 v.
 300!)
-And they’re probably the guys who get picked last in pick up games.
+And they’re probably the guys who get picked last in pick up games at Jerusalem Junior High.

 God seems to delight when we feel totally inadequate.
 He tells Gideon, “You have too many warriors with you.
 If I let all of you fight the Midianites, the Israelites will boast to me that they saved themselves by their own strength” (Judges 6:2).